 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

-• A pastry scrapers is such a handy tool for scooping up food from the chopping board.
+- A pastry scraper is such a handy tool for scooping up food from the chopping board.

 Make ahead and storing:

-2. This salad can also be prepped a day or two ahead of time.
-Keep the salad component and dressing separated.
+- This salad can also be prepped a day or two ahead of time.
+Keep the salad component and dressing separate.
 On the day of, add the dressing to the salad at least an hour before serving.
 Keeps well up to 2 additional days.

 Serve this side dish to your holiday dinner repertoire.
 It is sure to make a comeback every year!